pnadon/monte-carlo-comparison/README.md

 # Introduction

 The purpose of this project is to compare the performance of multiple different programming languages, when attempting to find the value of pi via plotting random points.
+Comparisons were made using the same number of total iterations.

+*disclaimer for Fortran and Haskell*: Both of these do not perform the standard deviation calculation, and / or perform one large loop instead of a smaller inner loop to account for sampling for the standard deviation.
+However, this should not hinder their respective performance, and if anything should allow them to finish the task sooner for the same number of iterations, although the difference would not be great.

 # Results on Macbook Pro
 Here are the results I found: